Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: MEDIUM MODIFIED KV kernels for photon production

 \section{MEDIUM MODIFIED KV kernels for photon production}

 In the preceding sections, we discussed in detail the steps involved in the derivation of the hadronic tensor for each kernel.
-In this section, we add contributions from all diagrams for each kernel and provide a full scattering kernel for each category.
+In this section, we add contributions from all diagrams for each kernel and provide a full scattering kernel for photon emission from the jet parton for each category.